ansys/pymechanical/doc/source/architecture.rst

 Remote method invocation
 ------------------------

-In the 1990s, *Object Oriented Programming* (OOP) exploded in popularity.
+In the nineties, *Object Oriented Programming* (OOP) exploded in popularity.
 Among other things, OOP allows programmers to add abstractions on top of data in their code using objects.
 When done well, objects can reduce code complexity and makes large scale software easier to reason about.
 It was thought that even